Anonym545-sudo/PathUniDet/README.md

 </p>

 ## Dependecies
-In the environment configuration, we primarily utilize `torch==1.7.1`.
+In the environment configuration, we primarily utilize `torch==1.7.1`, please using `pip install -r requirements.txt` to get the environment.

 ## Usage